saeyaneom/saeyaneom/README.md

 ### Hi there 👋

+- I'm currently undergraduate student of Urban Engineering and Computer Engineering at Hongik University, Seoul, Korea.
+- I am interested in PropTech(Property Technology)🏡, Smart City🏙️, autonomous vehicles🚗, FinTech(Financial Technology)💸
+- I want to contribute to society we live in by improving quality of people's lives.
+- How to reach me📫: email: esaeysay@gmail.com
+- Pronouns: She/her

 <!--
 **saeyaneom/saeyaneom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.